- February 2014 Car Wise Buyers Guide

 - a vehicle stolen with the VIN and, of course, the registration number is changed to mirror the accident-damaged vehicle.

 This is the most serious form of vehicle fraud and the most difficult to detect as the prospective purchaser will carry out a data check using the registration details of the written-off or scrapped vehicle - which will not show up as a stolen vehicle!
 The next thing the new "owner" will be aware of is when they have a visit from the Police and the car is repossessed.
-The "owner" will lose the vehicle and almost certainly the money they have paid out if you cannot trace who you bought the car from.
+The "owner" will lose the vehicle and almost certainly the money they have paid out if they cannot trace who they bought the car from.